 Rottneros' auditors are elected at the AGM.
-At the 2013 AGM, Ernst & Young AB (EY) was elected as the company's auditor for the period up until the 2014 AGM, with authorised public accountant Björn Grundvall as auditor in charge.
+At the 2012 AGM, Öhrlings PricewaterhouseCoopers AB (PwC) was elected as the company's auditor for the period up until the 2013 AGM, with authorised public accountant Bo Lagerström as auditor in charge.
 Rottneros' Articles of Association do not set down any term for the auditor.
-This means that auditors for Rottneros are elected annually at the AGM in accordance with the Swedish Companies Act.